rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Champion.md

 **SMITE (GOLPE DESTRUIDOR).** (once per turn) During an attack (2PM): infuse your attack with all your might!
 Add your Presence modifier to the attack roll, and you Presence modifier +1d6 to the damage.
 At 5th, 9th, 13th and 17th level, you can spend +1PM to add another +1d6 to the damage.

-**Inspirar 0.** You may spend a major action and 1PM to touch one creature, and heal them for 1d8+1.
+**Palavras Inspiradoras.** You may spend a major action and 1PM to heal one creature of your choice in 9sqr for 1d8+1.
 At 7th, 10th, 14th and 18th level respectively, you can spend +1PM to add another 1d8+1 to the healing. **Ideia:** mudar para ranged para dar mais opções interessantes e diferenciar do spelgard.

 ### Champion Feats